James Rushforth

-James Rushforth is a British photographer, mountaineer, climber, and travel writer, especially known for his guide book series on Iceland the Dolomites, as well as for his travel, nature, landscape, and extreme sport photographs, many of which have been recognized at the International Photography Award, the Siena International Photo Award, and the Px3 – Prix de la Photographie.
-Rushforth's photos have been displayed in national newspapers, travel magazines and other media.
+James Rushforth is a British photographer, mountaineer, climber, and travel writer, especially known for his two guide book series, on Iceland and the Dolomites.
+He is also known for his travel, nature, landscape, and extreme sport photographs, many of which have been recognized at the International Photography Award, the Siena International Photo Award, and the Px3 – Prix de la Photographie.
+Rushforth's photos have been displayed in national newspapers, travel magazines, and other media.

 Biography and education

 Rushforth was born in Gravesend, Kent and raised in Worcester, where he attended Dyson Perrins and King's Schools.
 After completing his undergraduate degree at Durham University in 2007, he travelled to the Italian Dolomites where he began work on his first publication – a climbing and via ferrata guidebook for British publisher Rockfax.
-Documenting the Dolomites would ultimately lead to a career in travel writing, adventure sports and photography.

 Career

 Rushforth has gained significant professional merits as a photographer and also as a writer.
-His Iceland photo-location guidebook series won the Travel/Photography categoriy of the Best Indie Book Awards (BIPA), whilst his book series on the Dolomites have been favored by several reviewers.
+His Iceland photo-location guidebook series won the Travel/Photography category of the Best Indie Book Awards (BIPA), whilst his book series on the Dolomites have been favored by several reviewers.
 Two of his publications were shortlisted as finalists for the Guidebook category at the Banff Mountain Book Festival in 2015 and 2017.

 Rushforth was consecutively named in 2018, 2019, and 2020 as Photographer of the Year by the British Guild of Travel Writers.
 Rushforth has participated as an invited judge at photo contests, such as those by Viewbug and the Australian Society of Travel Writers.
 An extensive interview with the author was published in 2019.